sql-js/sql.js/README.md

 // Bind other values
 stmt.bind([0, 'hello']);
 while (stmt.step()) console.log(stmt.get()); // Will print [0, 'hello']
+// free the memory used by the statement stmt.free();
+// You can not use your statement anymore once it has been freed.
+// But not freeing your statements causes memory leaks.
+You don't want that.

 // You can also use JavaScript functions inside your SQL code
 // Create the js function you need